 The traditional locations next to logistic centers have ceased to cover the rising demands of reverse logistics and last-mile deliveries.
 Companies will have to build more warehouses next to city centers.
 Competing land also uses a challenge that may arise from a building.
 As a result, therefore, companies will start mixing “use solutions” at high rates.

 As this happens, warehouses in crucial areas are growing in value and demand.
-Some buildings serve as reminders for the continued need for high-quality assets in prime locations.
+Some buildings remind us of the continued need for high-quality assets in prime locations.

 Environmental regulation and sustainability